 BELIEVING: COLLABORATING FOR CARE

 In any thriving organization, there are always things going on that are motivated by the passions of the employees that may not become wholly evident to management until they reach a critical mass of ideas or initiatives.
 Such is the case with this month’s blog post by Philippe Saad, a newly named Associate Principal of the firm.
 Philippe came to me years ago and asked about doing some marketing in Lebanon in our market sector of senior living.
 I encouraged him, but explained that he would need to get the ball rolling and push it for a good while because none of us had any contacts or experience there to help him and we were focused on business in the US.
 Undeterred and full of youthful energy and enthusiasm, he began slowly, as you will see, to build a network and become a conduit to connect others.
 Simultaneously in Lebanon, there was movement to bridge religious differences in search of a better model of care for seniors.
 This year it all came together when Philippe was asked to go to Lebanon to speak at a gathering of the Interfaith Eldercare group.
+Eldercare group is a group that offers Home Care Assistance.
 Below, follow the story of a young architect finding his calling in making the world more beautiful, functional, and sustainable for seniors, and finding a way to give back to his home country.

 The Interfaith Eldercare Group in Lebanon convened in April, and I was invited to attend and speak about design for seniors–its evolution, nuances and benefits.
 I still remember when I first made the connection between what I saw in aging communities in my day job, places where residents thrive in supportive environments, and what I knew about elderly “asylums” Ma’wa Ejjaz in Lebanon, a term used to describe the places where the elderly were ‘put’ by their children to live the last few months/weeks of their lives.
 Being in a ma’wa is still seen today by many as a reflection of elderly abandonment by the family, or a result of one’s terminal illness and last resort.